just-buildsystem/justbuild/share/man/just-mr-repository-config.5.md

 The following fields are supported:

- - *`"content"`* provides the git blob hash of the archive file.
+ - *`"content"`* provides the Git blob hash of the archive file.
 This has to be specified in hex encoding.
 This entry is mandatory.

  - *`"fetch"`* specifies the URL to the remote archive.
 This entry is